abhishek-kumar-code/Redfish_Public/Specification.md

 Schema annotations are used throughout the schema definitions of the data model in order to provide additional documentation for developers.
 This clause describes the different types of schema annotations used by the Redfish data model.
 See the [Schema definition languages](#schema-definition-languages) clause for information for how each of the annotations are implemented in their respective schema languages.

-#### Description
+#### Description annotation

-The Description Annotation can be applied to any type, property, action, or parameter in order to provide a human-readable description of the Redfish Schema element.
+The Description annotation can be applied to any type, property, action, or parameter in order to provide a human-readable description of the Redfish Schema element.

-All Redfish types, [properties](#properties), and [reference properties](#reference-properties) shall include a Description Annotation.
+All Redfish types, [properties](#properties), and [reference properties](#reference-properties) shall include a Description annotation.

-All [Resources and Resource Collections](#resources-and-resource-collections) shall include a Description Annotation.
+All [Resources and Resource Collections](#resources-and-resource-collections) shall include a Description annotation.

-All [structured types](#structured-properties) shall include a Description Annotation.
+All [structured types](#structured-properties) shall include a Description annotation.

-#### Long Description
+#### Long Description annotation

-The Long Description Annotation can be applied to any type, property, action, or parameter in order to provide a formal, normative specification of the schema element.
+The Long Description annotation can be applied to any type, property, action, or parameter in order to provide a formal, normative specification of the schema element.
 Where the Long Descriptions in the Redfish schema files contain "shall" references, the service shall be required to conform with the statement.

-All Redfish types, [properties](#properties), and [reference properties](#reference-properties) shall include a Long Description Annotation.
+All Redfish types, [properties](#properties), and [reference properties](#reference-properties) shall include a Long Description annotation.

-All [Resources and Resource Collections](#resources-and-resource-collections) shall include a Long Description Annotation.
+All [Resources and Resource Collections](#resources-and-resource-collections) shall include a Long Description annotation.

-All [structured types](#structured-properties) shall include a Long Description Annotation.
+All [structured types](#structured-properties) shall include a Long Description annotation.

-#### Resource Capabilities
+#### Resource Capabilities annotation

-The Resource Capabilities Annotation can be applied to Resources and Resource Collections to express the different type of HTTP operations a client is able to invole on the given Resource or Resource Collection.
+The Resource Capabilities annotation can be applied to Resources and Resource Collections to express the different type of HTTP operations a client is able to invole on the given Resource or Resource Collection.

 * Insert Capabilities is used to show whether or not a client is able to perform a POST on the resource.
 * Update Capabilities is used to show whether or not a client is able to perform a PATCH or PUT on the resource.
 * Delete Capabilities is used to show whether or not a client is able to perform a DELETE on the resource.
 * A service may only implement a subset of the capabilities that are allowed on the Resource or Resource Collection.

-All Redfish Resources and Resource Collections shall include Resource Capabilities Annotations
+All Redfish Resources and Resource Collections shall include Resource Capabilities annotations

-#### Resource URI Patterns
+#### Resource URI Patterns annotation

-The Resource URI Patterns Annotation is used to express the valid URI patterns for a given Resource or Resource Collection.
+The Resource URI Patterns annotation is used to express the valid URI patterns for a given Resource or Resource Collection.

 The strings for the URI patterns may use `{` and `}` characters to express parameters within a given URI pattern.
 Items between the `{` and `}` characters are treated as identifiers within the URI for given instances of a Redfish resource.
 Clients interpret this as a string to be replaced in order to access a given resource.
 A URI pattern may contain multiple identifier terms to support multiple levels of nested Resource Collections.
 The identifier term in the URI pattern shall match the `Id` string property for the corresponding Resource, or the `MemberId` string property for the corresponding object within a Resource.